hermangroup/docs/introduction/about.rst

 .. meta::
-   :description: Introduction to the Dash cryptocurrency and links to further reading
+   :description: Introduction to the Historia cryptocurrency and links to further reading
-   :keywords: dash, cryptocurrency, videos, documentation, roadmap, governance, funding, payments, whitepaper, roadmap
+   :keywords: historia, cryptocurrency, videos, documentation, roadmap, governance, funding, payments, whitepaper, roadmap

 .. _about:

 =============
-What is Dash?
+What is Historia?
 =============

-Dash aims to be the most user-friendly and scalable payments-focused cryptocurrency in the world.
-The Dash network features :ref:`instant transaction confirmation <instantsend>`, double spend protection, :ref:`anonymity <privatesend>` equal to that of physical cash, a
+Historia aims to be the most user-friendly and scalable payments-focused cryptocurrency in the world.
+The Historia network features :ref:`instant transaction confirmation <instantsend>`, double spend protection, :ref:`anonymity <privatesend>` equal to that of physical cash, a
-:ref:`self-governing, self-funding model <decentralized-governance>` driven by :ref:`incentivized full nodes <masternode-network>` and a `clear roadmap <https://github.com/dashpay/dash-roadmap>`_ for on-chain scaling to up to 400MB blocks using custom-developed open source hardware.
-While Dash is based on Bitcoin and compatible with many key components of the Bitcoin ecosystem, its two-tier network structure offers significant improvements in transaction speed, anonymity and governance.
-This section of the documentation describes these and many more key features that set Dash apart in the blockchain economy.
+:ref:`self-governing, self-funding model <decentralized-governance>` driven by :ref:`incentivized full nodes <masternode-network>` and a `clear roadmap <https://github.com/HistoriaOffical/historia-roadmap>`_ for on-chain scaling to up to 400MB blocks using custom-developed open source hardware.
+While Historia is based on Bitcoin and compatible with many key components of the Bitcoin ecosystem, its two-tier network structure offers significant improvements in transaction speed, anonymity and governance.
+This section of the documentation describes these and many more key features that set Historia apart in the blockchain economy.

 The videos, links and documentation collected here can help you get started, or use the table of contents on the left to find a specific topic of interest.
-New users may be interested in getting started with an appropriate :ref:`wallet <wallets>`, learning about :ref:`how to buy Dash <how-to-buy>` and
-:ref:`where to spend Dash <earning-spending>`, learning about :ref:`safety <safety>` or joining one of the many :ref:`Dash community sites <information>`.
+New users may be interested in getting started with an appropriate :ref:`wallet <wallets>`, learning about :ref:`how to buy Historia <how-to-buy>` and :ref:`where to spend Historia <earning-spending>`, learning about :ref:`safety <safety>` or joining one of the many :ref:`Historia community sites <information>`.

-Dash Videos
+Historia Videos
 -----------

-Dash School
+Historia School
 ~~~~~~~~~~~

-Dash School is a six-part video series produced by Amanda B. Johnson.
+Historia School is a six-part video series produced by Amanda B. Johnson.
-It explains Dash from a beginner's level up to descriptions of the more
+It explains Historia from a beginner's level up to descriptions of the more
 advanced features.

 .. raw:: html